simoninireland/verilisp/doc/implementation/tagbody.rst

 state-based and non-state-based code.

 A third distinction, related to the second, concerns the number of states.
-In Common Lisp a ``tagbody`` form has exactly the number of states suggested by the code.
+In Common Lisp a ``TAGBODY`` form has exactly the number of states suggested by the code.
 Verilisp, by contrast, may introduce extra "hidden" states to handle the control flow.
 This is invisible to the programmer at the level of computational behaviour, but is visible